bborncr/ENERGYMONITOR_WIFI/README.md

 ## Programming the ESP8266
 1. Before setting the dip switches make sure the board is not connected to the USB port.
-1. Set the dip switches to: OFF, OFF, OFF, OFF, ON, ON, ON.
+1. Set the dip switches to: `OFF, OFF, OFF, OFF, ON, ON, ON`.
 See the product web site for the reference `CH340 connect to ESP8266 (upload sketch)`.
 Pay attention to the orientation of the board.
 1. Start the Arduino IDE.
-Make sure the ESP8266 board is selected.
+Make sure the Generic ESP8266 board is selected.
 1. Plug in the microcontroller board and select the correct port in the Arduino IDE.
 1. Open the `ESP8266_ADAFRUITIO_UART` sketch.
 1. Rename the `config_example.h` to `config.h`.